Analytical MuJoCo MPC

 Exact first- and second-order rigid-body dynamics derivatives for MuJoCo — replacing finite differences in the model-predictive-control loop.

 Exploratory research, in progress (2026).
-This page summarizes work on computing exact analytical derivatives of MuJoCo’s dynamics and using them inside a whole-body MPC loop, instead of MuJoCo’s default finite differences.
-Measured results are labeled as such; one end-to-end MPC number is a projection and is called out explicitly.
+This page summarizes work on computing exact analytical derivatives of MuJoCo’s dynamics — now including its soft contact dynamics — and using them inside a model-predictive-control loop, instead of MuJoCo’s default finite differences.
+Measured results are labeled as such; the one remaining projection is called out explicitly.

 TL;DR